grey-software/focused-browsing/README.md

 <img width="1157" alt="Screen Shot 2021-05-31 at 2 08 10 PM" src="https://user-images.githubusercontent.com/20130700/120509712-c1457f00-c396-11eb-9a46-fc1ccb01ab58.png">

 ## Project Status
-This project is currently being maintained by [Arsala](https://gitlab.com/ArsalaBangash), [Avi](https://gitlab.com/daveavi), and [Raj](https://gitlab.com/teccUI) For our Focused Browsing v0.9, we will be hiding distrations on Twitter only, but there will be more sites added to our domain in the future.
+This project is currently being maintained by [Arsala](https://gitlab.com/ArsalaBangash), [Avi](https://gitlab.com/daveavi), and [Raj](https://gitlab.com/teccUI) For Focused Browsing v0.9, we will be hiding distrations on Twitter only, but there will be more sites added to our domain in the future.

 ## Setup